Nobles County, Minnesota: Geology

-Nobles County sits atop the Buffalo Ridge, a large expanse of rolling hills in southwestern Minnesota reaching a height of 1,995 ft ASL.
-The Buffalo Ridge marks the most southerly extent of the last glaciation, and extends 60 mi through Lincoln, Lyon, Pipestone, Murray, Rock, and Nobles counties.
+Nobles County sits atop the Buffalo Ridge, an expanse of rolling hills in southwestern Minnesota reaching a height of 1,995 ft ASL.
+The Buffalo Ridge marks the most southerly extent of the last glaciation, and extends 60 mi through Lincoln, Lyon, Pipestone, Murray, Rock, and Nobles Counties.
 It is a drainage divide separating the watersheds of the Mississippi and Missouri Rivers.
 Because of its elevation and constant winds, Buffalo Ridge has become a major site for wind energy.
 Over 200 wind turbines stand along the Ridge.

 Buffalo Ridge is part of the inner coteau and is the highest point of the Coteau des Prairies in Minnesota.
-Its bedrock is formed of Cretaceous shale, sandstone and clay that lie above the pinkish-red Upper Precambrian Sioux Quartzite.
+Its bedrock is formed of Cretaceous shale, sandstone, and clay that lie above the pinkish-red Upper Precambrian Sioux Quartzite.
 These units are covered in most areas by thick deposits of glacial drift, which consist of up to 800 ft of pre-Wisconsin age glacial till left after the glaciers receded.
 The inner coteau is made up of extremely stream-eroded glacial deposits of pre-Wisconsin glacial drift, which is then covered by a 6-15' (1.8-4.6m) thick deposit of a wind-blown silt called loess.
 This covering results in the creation of an area with long, gently sloping hills.
 Loess is an easily eroded material, resulting in few lakes and wetlands in the inner coteau area.
 Loess however promotes well-established dendritic drainage networks flowing into the Missouri River and Minnesota River systems.